aswanism/Package-OlleyesConvertArrangePNGtoPDF/README.md

  To address this, I took the following steps:

    1. Downloaded the results in PNG format—I obtained two separate PNG files, one for the right eye (RE) and another for the left eye (LE).
-   2. Converted the PNG files to PDF—Next, I transformed these PNG images into PDF format.
-   3. Arranged the PDFs side by side—I positioned the RE and LE results next to each other within a single PDF file.
+   2. Arranged the PDFs side by side—I positioned the RE and LE results next to each other within a single PDF file.

 -------
 How to use this package?